Bayesian Hierarchical Copula Models with a Dirichlet-Laplace Prior: Introduction

 \section{Introduction}

-There is a large literature in hierarchical model setting.
-The concept to pull the mean of a single group towards the mean across-group can be found at least in \citet{kelley1927}. \citet{tiao1965} and \citet{hill1965} consider the one-way random effects model and they discuss a Bayesian approach for the analysis of variance because the frequentist unbiased estimator of the variance of random effects could be negative.
-For the same model \citet{stone1965} discuss and resolves a paradox that arises with the use of the Jeffreys' prior.
-The foundation for Bayesian hierarchical linear model is established in \citet{lindley1972}. \citet{gelman2006} discuss a review on prior distributions for variance parameters in hierarchical model.
+There is a large body of literature with respect to hierarchical model settings.
+The concept to pull the mean of a single group towards the mean across different groups can be found at least in \citet{kelley1927}. \citet{tiao1965} and \citet{hill1965} consider the one-way random effects model and they discuss a Bayesian approach for the analysis of variance because the frequentist unbiased estimator of the variance of random effects could be negative.
+For the same model, \citet{stone1965} discuss and resolve a paradox that arises with the use of Jeffreys' prior.
+The foundation for the Bayesian hierarchical linear model is established in \citet{lindley1972}.
+More recently, \citet{gelman2006} discuss a review on prior distributions for variance parameters in the hierarchical model.

-More recently, \citet{zhuang2020} have introduced a hierarchical model in a copula framework; they suggest to use, for the variance parameters of two different priors: i) the standard improper prior for scale parameters, which is proportional to $\sigma^{-2}$ or ii) a vaguely informative prior, say an inverse gamma density with both parameters equal to a small value.
+More recently, \citet{zhuang2020} introduced a hierarchical model in a copula framework; they suggest using, for the variance parameters of two different priors, (i) the standard improper prior for scale parameters, which is proportional to $\sigma^{-2}$, or (ii) a vaguely informative prior, say an inverse gamma density with both parameters equal to a small value.

-However, both the above proposals might be impractical: in the first case the posterior is simply not proper (as we show in the Appendix); in the second case, the use of small parameters of the inverse Gamma priors simply hides the problem without actually solving it \citet{berger2006}.
+However, both the above proposals might be impractical: in the first case, the posterior is simply not proper (as we show in the Appendix); in the second case, the use of small parameters of the inverse Gamma priors simply hides the problem without actually solving it; see for example \citet{berger2006}.

-\citet{hobert1996} is another review on the effect of improper priors in Gibbs Sampling algorithm.
+\citet{hobert1996} also provide another review on the effect of improper priors in the Gibbs sampling algorithm.